MaraRinn/WOLF-Tutorial/wiki_page.md

 This gives us 36 extra _Material Kits_.
 Between this and the Highlands depot previously deployed, that's a fine pile of _Material Kits_ to be sitting on.
 A lot of these will be consumed as _Colony Supplies_ which are required for WOLF passenger routes.
 More about that soon.

+This lander requires 237,310 _Material Kits_.
+If you've followed the walkthrough your **Minmus Shipyard** will be producing 15,000 _Material Kits_ per day.
+Set an alarm (I use Kerbal Alarm Clock in preference to the built-in alarm clock) for the point in time that there will be enough _Material Kits_ to build this lander.
+Don't waste time with storage full of _Material Kits_!

 ### 10 Poles Exotic Minerals (white)

-The Poles doesn't have much that will help keep it self-sufficient so import the resources needed, and only build what's reqiuired to extract all those _Exotic Minerals_.
+The Poles doesn't have much that will help keep it self-sufficient so import the resources needed, and only build what's required to extract all those _Exotic Minerals_.

 Transfer these supplies in: